pgRouting/workshop/docs/un_sdg/chapter_5_sdg7.rst

 Comparison
 --------------------------------------------------------------------------------
-Total lengths of the network and the minimumspanning tree can be compared to see the difference between both.
-To do the same, follow th steps below:
+Total lengths of the network and the minimum spanning tree can be compared to see the difference between both.
+To do the same, follow the steps below:

 **1. Compute total length of material required in km**